 That kind of travel is all good and dandy for the young who do not yet have the entanglements of adult responsibilities, but for the rest of us, that sort of travel isn’t realistic.

 Does this mean that I am destined to prejudices, bigotry and narrow-mindedness?
-Absolutely not, because the benefits of travel described by Twain do not have to come from the kind of trekking that requires a passport, hostel stays and the eating of balut.
+Absolutely not, because the benefits of the travel described by Twain do not have to come from the kind that requires a passport, hostel stays, and the eating of balut.

 Whether it’s work-a-day towns in Southeast Colorado or high-end resort destinations like Aspen, traveling to these places can be fatal to prejudice, bigotry, and narrow-mindedness.